imazen/resizer-web/content/docs/howto/upload-and-resize.md

 		HttpPostedFile file = HttpContext.Current.Request.Files[fileKey];
 		if (file.ContentLength <= 0) continue; //Skip unused file controls.

-		//The resizing settings can specify any of 30 commands..
+		//The resizing settings can specify any of 30 commands.
 See http://imageresizing.net for details.
 		//Destination paths can have variables like <guid> and <ext>, or
 		//even a santizied version of the original filename, like <filename:A-Za-z0-9>
 		ImageResizer.ImageJob i = new ImageResizer.ImageJob(file, "~/uploads/<guid>.<ext>", new ImageResizer.ResizeSettings(